jgutman/mvesc/ETL/README.md

 (`clean.all_graduates` table script)
 [script missing]
-This is a simple table keeping only students that have a graduation date from the all
+This is a simple table keeping only students that have a graduation date from the all_snapshots table

 ## 5. Future Work To Do

 - fill_in_missing_years.py is currently empty

 - make the utility functions into a module

 ## Summarized Order of Operations